sp1thas/book-depository-dataset/crawler/README.md

 ## Bookdepository crawler
 ![scrapy-version](https://img.shields.io/badge/Scrapy-1.8.0%2B-green)

-This scrapy project is used to extract the majority of books from bookdepository.
+This scrapy project is used to extract the majority of books from [bookdepository.com](https://bookdepository.com).
 If you want to extract the data on your own, please keep settings file as is.

 ## Usage
+Use crawler as a common scrapy project:
 ```bash
 scrapy crawl bdepobooks -o books.jsonlines
 ```